vtex-apps/sticky-layout/docs/README.md

 # VTEX Sticky Layout

-The Sticky Layout app provides layout structures to help building elements that should be fixed related to the viewport in certain contexts.
+The Sticky Layout app provides layout structures to help building elements that should be fixed relative to the viewport in certain contexts.

 > Sticky positioning is a hybrid of relative and fixed positioning.
 The element is treated as relative positioned until it crosses a specified threshold, at which point it is treated as fixed positioned.
 >